IBM/SalesEnablement-test-repo/docs/Part 2/03 Clickthru-service.md

 14. Check **I agree to the Terms and conditions**.
 15. Click **Create**.

 After about a minute, the new PowerVS workspace is ready to be populated with virtual server **instances**.
-In the next part of the demonstration guide, learn how to provision an **instance**.
+In the next part of the demonstration guide, learn how to provision a **virtual server instance**.